-Technical courses combined with general education courses prepare students for today s workforce and provide a basis for lifelong learning, a necessity for the workforce of the future.
+Technical courses combined with general education courses prepare students for today's workforce and provide a basis for lifelong learning, a necessity for the workforce of the future.
 Students select an area of specialty from the following tracks: financial assistant, administrative, desktop publishing, and legal.
-Program graduates are employed in professional office, education, government, businesses, and industries.
+Program graduates are employed in a professional office, education, government, businesses, and industries.
 Graduates may choose to sit for the Certified Professional Secretary Examination or Certified Administrative Professional Examination or Microsoft Office Specialists Certifications.

 BCTC’s Administrative Office Technology program teaches students the vital office skills they need to be prepared to work in an administrative support position in a wide variety of office settings.

 Students in Administrative Office Technology learn the latest software programs, acquire an in-depth knowledge of Microsoft Office, and also work on developing soft skills, such as communication and how to work effectively in an office environment.

 BCTC’s Administrative Office Technology program is offered both in person and online.